-CPH 3210 Human Diseases CPH 3814 Community Health
+HS 3210 Human Diseases HS 3814 Community Health

-Other Electives: Students pursuing an Associate of Science degree may choose additional elective courses beyond those specified in the General Education requirements, and/or select introductory courses in other majors, and/or take additional courses in a student's major that may not be required for the degree.
+Other Electives: Students pursuing an Associate of Science in Health Science degree may choose additional elective courses beyond those specified in the General Education requirements, and/or select introductory courses in other majors, and/or take additional courses in a student's major that may not be required for the degree.

-Bachelor of Science in Community and Public Health (BS-CPH)
+Bachelor of Science in Health Science (BS-HS)

-The Bachelor of Science in Community and Public Health (BS- CPH) is a rigorous program of study that provides a multi-disciplinary grounding in factors influencing the prevention of disease and the improvement of societal health.
+The Bachelor of Science in Health Science (BS- HS) is a rigorous program of study that provides a multidisciplinary grounding in factors influencing the prevention of disease and the improvement of societal health.
 It provides an understanding of the social and biological causes of health and illness; covers the knowledge and skills needed to work in areas of disease prevention and promotion of health; and explores the role of policy, ethics and resources in the management of prevention programming and health service delivery.
 Opportunities for employment in this field are expanding, and graduates will also be equipped for continued study at the graduate level.

 The program requires 122 semester hour credits.
 Students must complete a minimum of 39 courses.
 Each course is 9 weeks in length.
 Students earn 3 credit hours in all courses with three exceptions.
-BIOL 1121 Biology 1 for Health Studies Majors and BIOL 1122 Biology 2 for Health Studies Majors carry 4 credit hours each; the Internship (CPH 3995) is 6 credit hours.
+BIOL 1121 Biology 1 for Health Studies Majors and BIOL 1122 Biology 2 for Health Studies Majors carry 4 credit hours each; the Internship (HS 3995) is 6 credit hours.

-Students pursuing a Bachelor of Science degree in Community and Public Health must complete all required courses in their chosen major as outlined below.
+Students pursuing a Bachelor of Science Health Science degree must complete all required courses in their chosen major as outlined below.